tuwukee/jiggler/README.md

 end
 ```

-Then, the client methods could be called with:
+Then, the client methods could be called with something like:
 ```ruby
 Async do
   Jiggler.config.cleaner.prune_all